Skip to main content

 fiber products on display

-Don't miss one of the most colorful fall festivals of the season, and no, we're not talking about the foliage.
-On September 23 - 24, 2023, the Adirondack Wool & Arts Festival will bring unparalleled creativity to the Washington County Fairgrounds in Greenwich.
+On September 20-21, 2025, the Adirondack Wool & Arts Festival will bring unparalleled creativity to the Washington County Fairgrounds in Greenwich.

 Admission to the Adirondack Wool & Arts Festival is just $5 for adults, while kids under 13 get in for free.
-Get a jump start on your holiday shopping, find a decoration for your home, and discover something new.
+Get a jump start on your holiday shopping, find a decoration for your home, and discover something new!

-« Find more fun things to do in fall
+<< Find more fun things to do in fall